 - On Campus

 - Credit hours:

-Why Earn a Master's Degree in Biology at UND?
+UND's Master's Degree in Biology

-Biology Graduate Research
+Leaders in Biology Research

 In our collaborative environment, you'll work closely with expert faculty on high-level research in state-of-the-art facilities and in the field.